5 Things ‘In Memory’ Gave Families of Vietnam Veterans Who Passed Away After The War

 VVMF’s In Memory ceremony brought more than 2,000 loved ones together from across the country.
 They sat in chairs on the East Knoll lawn across from the Vietnam Veterans Memorial.
 Many held tributes of the veteran they were honoring.

-“Look around you,” said VVMF CEO Jim Knotts during the opening remarks.
+“Look around you,” said Jim Knotts, President and CEO of VVMF.
 “You are not alone.”

-At the beginning of the ceremony, speakers reminded the families in attendance that everyone shared the same struggles.
+At the beginning of the ceremony, speakers reminded the families in attendance that everyone shared similar experiences.
 Every loved one had experienced loss after the war and In Memory brought them face-to-face with those who battled the same post-war struggles.

 It took more than two hours, but every family walked onto a stage on the East Knoll to recognize their loved one.
 Inclusion into the In Memory program includes saying your veteran’s name on The National Mall.
 As their eyes gazed out into the audience, the attendees were no longer strangers, but a family of strength.

-The families of In Memory honorees were able to leave Washington, D.C. knowing that the name and faces of their heroes would be remembered long after the two and half hour long ceremony.
+The families of In Memory honorees were able to leave Washington, D.C. knowing that the names and faces of their heroes would be remembered long after the two and half hour long ceremony was over.
 Each honoree is remembered on an online memorial page called the In Memory Honor Roll.
 The Honor Roll is a place where loved ones can leave remembrances, share stories, and submit photos of honorees.
 Bios for each of the more than 2,800 veterans can be read online and are updated at family and friends’ request.

 “My husband was shot through the lung in Vietnam and wounded two other times.
 He died three weeks after his 39th birthday,” said Judith Waldron about her husband James.
 James was drafted into the Army in 1967.